 Treatment depends on the size, depth, and location of the skin cancer, and your overall health.

 Basal cell skin cancer almost never spreads.
-But, if left untreated, it may grow into surrounding areas and nearby tissues and bone.
-This is most worrisome around the nose, eyes, and ears.
+But, left untreated, it may grow (spread) into surrounding areas and nearby tissues and bone.

 Basal cell skin cancer; Rodent ulcer; Skin cancer - basal cell; Cancer - skin - basal cell; Nonmelanoma skin cancer; Basal cell NMSC